 Additional documents: a portfolio of your work and any other diploma or prize that you feel will give us a better overview of you, your achievements, and your interests.

 The Admissions Department calls to interview everybody who has been successful during the admission process.
-Personal interviews are held at IE University, either in the Segovia or Madrid Campus, both located in Spain, or at any of our 25 international offices.
+Personal interviews are held at IE University in Segovia or Madrid, both located in Spain, or at any of our 29 international offices.
 However, if is not easy for you to reach any of these offices, we can arrange an online interview.

 During the interview, the data provided in the application will be reviewed in greater detail, you will be tested on your communication abilities and will be evaluated to ensure that your profile meets the demands of the program.